The scope of this Practice Portal page is social communication disorder across the life span.

 See the Social Communication Disorder Evidence Map for summaries of the available research on this topic.

-Incidence of social communication disorder refers to the number of new cases identified in a specified time period.
-Prevalence of social communication disorder refers to the number of people who are living with social communication disorder in a given time period.
+Prevalence of SCD refers to the number of people who are living with SCD in a given time period.

 Appropriate roles for SLPs include the following:

-As indicated in the Code of Ethics (ASHA, 2016a), SLPs who serve this population should be specifically educated and appropriately trained to do so.
+As indicated in the ASHA Code of Ethics (ASHA, 2016a), SLPs who serve this population should be specifically educated and appropriately trained to do so.